nbareil/justanothergeek.chdir.org/content/post/unit-testing-spl.md

 ---
-date: 2021-03-18
+date: 2021-03-31
 title: Unit-testing the Splunk Processing Language
-description: XXX
+description: In my previous post, I declared my undying love for continuous integration and deployment capabilities applied to Detection Engineering.
+Now, let's put the theory into practice!
+Today, this post will address the unit-testing's part, applied to Splunk.
 ---

-In my previous post [Githubify the SOC](https://justanothergeek.chdir.org/2020/10/githubify-the-soc/), I declared my undying love to continuous integration and deployment capabilities applied to Detection Engineering.
+In my previous post [Githubify the SOC](https://justanothergeek.chdir.org/2020/10/githubify-the-soc/), I declared my undying love for continuous integration and deployment capabilities applied to Detection Engineering.
 Now, let's put the theory into practice!
 And maybe the best in class to inspire is Microsoft Azure Sentinel.

-Have you seen the Github Checks in place for adding rules into [Azure/Azure-Sentinel](https://github.com/Azure/Azure-Sentinel) along their [Azure Sentinel Pipeline](https://dev.azure.com/azure/Azure-Sentinel/_build/results?buildId=20904&view=results) ? 😍
+Have you seen the Github Checks in place for adding rules into [Azure/Azure-Sentinel](https://github.com/Azure/Azure-Sentinel) along their [Azure Sentinel Pipeline](https://dev.azure.com/azure/Azure-Sentinel/_build/results?buildId=20904&view=results)? 😍

 That's some kind of serious CI/CD practices!
 How could we apply the same thing for our on-prem deployment?

 # Goals

-In a "classic" software shop , developpers rely on two levels of testing:
+In a "classic" software shop, developers rely on two levels of testing:
 1. Unit-tests, usually achieved in a few seconds.
-Coupled with basic tests for an immediate feedback (similarly to the checks done by your IDE: syntax checks, undefined functions, etc.)
+Coupled with basic tests for immediate feedback (similarly to the checks done by your IDE: syntax checks, undefined functions, etc.)
 1. Integration tests for more thorough scenarios, taking a few minutes to complete

 In the context of Detection Engineering (i.e. _Writing detection rules for a SIEM_):